-The WordPress publishing platform makes it extremely easy to create jaw-dropping and well-formatted content suitable for online reading, but only if you use the editing and formatting tools the right way.
+The WordPress publishing platform makes it extremely easy to a create jaw-dropping and well-formatted new post suitable for online reading, but only if you use the editing and formatting tools the right way.

-There’s a big difference between reading content online and reading a print book.
+There’s a big difference between reading a blog article and reading a print book.

 On the internet, people get distracted by the next shiny object.
 It’s your responsibility as the content creator to help them focus on your content.